serrynaimo/l4-promissory-note/daydate.md

 ### `Weekday of` (from days)
 Gets the weekday number (0-6) for a given date.
 - **Given**:
-  - `date`: NUMBER (datestamp) or DATE object
+  - `date`: NUMBER datestamp or DATE object
 - **Giveth**: NUMBER (0-6)

 ### `Weekday of 1st day of month` (from components)
 Gets the weekday of the first day of a month.
 - **Given**:
   - `month`: NUMBER (month number 1-12)
-  - `year`: NUMBER (year)
+  - `year`: NUMBER (4-digit year)
 - **Giveth**: NUMBER (0-6)

 ### `Weekday of 1st day of month` (from date)
-Gets the weekday of the first day of a month from a DATE object.
+Gets the weekday of the first day of a month for a given date.
 - **Given**:
-  - `date`: DATE object
+  - `date`: NUMBER datestamp or DATE object
 - **Giveth**: NUMBER (0-6)

 ### `Weekday of 1st day of year` (from year)
-Gets the weekday of January 1st of a year.
+Gets the weekday of January 1st of a given year.
 E.g. `2025 -> Wednesday`
 - **Given**:
-  - `year`: NUMBER (year)
+  - `year`: NUMBER (4-digit year)
 - **Giveth**: NUMBER (0-6)

 ### `Weekday of 1st day of year` (from date)
-Gets the weekday of January 1st of a year from a DATE object.
+Gets the weekday of January 1st from a DATE objects year.
 - **Given**:
   - `date`: DATE object
 - **Giveth**: NUMBER (0-6)